neondatabase/website/content/docs/security.md

 ## Secure data centers

-Neon’s infrastructure is hosted and managed within Amazon’s secure data centers in the USA and backed by [AWS Cloud Security](https://aws.amazon.com/security/).
+Neon’s infrastructure is hosted and managed within Amazon’s secure data centers backed by [AWS Cloud Security](https://aws.amazon.com/security/).
 Amazon continually manages risk and undergoes recurring assessments to ensure compliance with industry standards.
 For information about AWS data center compliance programs, refer to [AWS Compliance Programs](https://aws.amazon.com/compliance/programs/).

-## Neon's security roadmap for 2022
+## Neon's security roadmap for 2023

 Neon is undergoing internal reviews to achieve SOC2 Type 2 certification.

-We will share more information about Neon's security plans on Github soon.
+We will share more information about Neon's security plans on GitHub soon.